Section Policies

 Unstructured, narrative abstract.
 Paper can have any headings (not necessarily IMRD).

-Opinion: Viewpoints, Perspectives, Commentary, Opinion papers by patients and patient advocates (not grant supported)
+Opinion: Viewpoints, Perspectives, and Opinion papers by patients and patient advocates (not grant supported)

 APF is waived.